 We represent clients seeking a fair settlement from their insurance companies.
 When the insurance company tries to avoid its responsibility, as it often will, we will be there to overcome any low-ball settlement offers and claim denials.

 Additionally, when injuries meet defined thresholds, Kentucky allows injured people to sue the driver who caused the accident.
-A lawsuit may provide the only path to ensure fair compensation for serious auto accidents.
+A lawsuit may provide the only path to ensure fair compensation for serious auto accidents, motorcycle crashes, accidents involving semi-trucks and more.
 Knowing whether or not this is an option is something you can easily find out by calling our office.

 Medical malpractice occurs when medical care fails to meet the most basic, reasonable standards.
 When you entrust your health to a doctor, nurse, hospital, or other medical providers, you expect a certain level of competence.

 A claim for medical malpractice may exist when a patient is injured or dies due to a medical provider’s failure to provide the type and level of medical care that would reasonably be expected under the circumstances.

 Kentucky has a short statute of limitations, which is often an issue in medical malpractice cases in the state.
 Kentucky has a one-year statute of limitations for filing a medical malpractice lawsuit.
 The state measures the one year from the date of injury or from the date the patient knew or should have known of the injury and its cause.